 Mykonos Town is definitely one of the prettiest and most charming towns of the Greek islands, with endless small streets, churches, terraces and whitewashed houses.

 A place where one can wonder around for days and discover something unexpected, every single time.
-Because of the street layout (intended to confuse pirates), it is also the perfect place to get lost.
+Because of the street layout (intended to confuse pirates), it is also the perfect place to wonder around.

 Windmills of Mykonos